AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

     }
 ));
 ```
-Note: In AddAttributes, the second parameter `kv` is Dictionary<string, string> type which contains attribute keys and values to be added; the third parameter `deleteWhenExit` means deleting related properties or not when the user exit the room; the forth parameter `forced` means force to update attributes set by others.
+Note: In AddAttributes, the second parameter `kv` is Dictionary<string, string> type which contains attribute keys and values to be added; the third parameter `deleteWhenExit` means deleting related properties or not when the user exit the room; the forth parameter `forced` means force to update attributes set with same key name by others.

 If you want to update a custom attribute that is set by other members, call `asyncSetChatroomAttributesForced` instead.
 After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.